BOOMfinity/GoThink/README.md

 - Method 2 - download binary from release page
   - Download binary from "releases" page.
 Choose from multiple OSs and archs.

-For now, precompiled binaries are available for Windows (amd64), Linux (amd64).
+For now, precompiled binaries are available for Windows (amd64) and Linux (amd64).

 # Usage